-In particular, the proposals for the appointment of directors which the Board of Directors submits to the General Shareholders' Meeting, as well as appointments adopted by the Board by virtue of its powers of co-option, must be made subject to a proposal from the Appointments and Remuneration Committee in the case of independent directors, or a report for the remaining directors.
-When the Board does not follow the recommendations of said committee, it will have to explain the reasons and record the said reasons in the minutes.
-2.- Re-election:
+In particular, the proposals for the appointment of Directors which the Board of Directors submits to the General Meeting of Shareholders, as well as appointments adopted by the Board by virtue of its powers of co-option, must be made subject to a proposal from the Appointments and Remuneration Committee in the case of Independent Directors, or a report for the remaining Directors.
+When the Board does not follow the recommendations of said committee, it will have to explain the reasons and record the said reasons in the Minutes.